kieranklaassen/tool_tailor/README.md

 # ToolTailor

-ToolTailor is a Ruby gem that converts methods to OpenAI JSON schemas for use with tools, making it easier to integrate with OpenAI's API.
+ToolTailor is a Ruby gem that converts methods and classes to OpenAI JSON schemas for use with tools, making it easier to integrate with OpenAI's API.

 ## Installation